Abington students work hard, get creative to deliver annual spring theater productions

 "Theater gives a lot of people a sense of community, and in the times we're in, a lot of people feel connected through the plays," said 8th grader Anaya Hamilton.

-Walker added, "We weren't connecting musically or theatrically, and we felt that the kids really, really needed this."

-"There's a lot of moving pieces with it, but I'm confident that the end product is going to be absolutely fabulous," said Wolf.
+Wolf added "There's a lot of moving pieces with it, but I'm confident that the end product is going to be absolutely fabulous."

 Abington students work hard, get creative to deliver annual spring theater productions